google/googlemock/README.md

 Automatically exported from code.google.com/p/googlemock

-All googlemock issues have been moved to [Google Test](http://github.com/google/googletest/issues).
+All open googlemock issues have been moved to [Google Test](http://github.com/google/googletest/issues).